 Plant asparagus roots or crowns in late winter/early spring (January-February in Central Texas).
 Prepare beds with heavy amounts of compost and organic fertilizer.
-We recommend using a mycorrhizal root inoculant (MicroLife 6-2-4 contains both fertilizer and microorganisms) at the time of planting, as this has been shown to greatly increase yields in asparagus.
+We recommend using a mycorrhizal root inoculant (Happy Frog JumpStart contains both fertilizer and microorganisms, as does MicroLife 6-2-4) at the time of planting, as this has been shown to greatly increase yields in asparagus.
 Be sure to plant in full sun (at least 8 hours) and make sure that the soil drains well.

 Because once asparagus gets started it becomes very well established and difficult to eradicate, you should plant asparagus in a permanent location-so plan carefully!
 Beds should be about 3’ wide, in rows that are at least 4’ apart.
 Dig a trench 8 inches deep and wide enough to accommodate the outspread roots (about 10 inches), then space the asparagus 18 inches apart.
 Cover the roots with two inches of soil/compost/fertilizer mix, and continue to fill in the trench as shoots grow.
 Be careful to not bury the green shoots completely.
 The trench can usually be filled by the end of the first growing season, but if not, simply continue to work on it the second year.